 Simple English definitions for legal terms

-Read a random definition: statute of distribution
+Read a random definition: life in being

 A destination contract is an agreement between a buyer and seller where the seller promises to deliver specific goods to the buyer's destination.
 The seller is responsible for making sure the goods reach the buyer's destination, and if they are lost or damaged before they get there, the seller is responsible for any costs.
 This type of contract is often used for transactions overseen by the Uniform Commercial Code, and it helps to allocate the risk of loss between the buyer and seller.
 The language used to indicate a destination contract is "shipment is free on board."